adamhajari/spyre/README.md

 The SimpleSineApp class inherits server.App which includes a few methods that you can override to generate outputs.
 In this case we want our app to display a Plot so we'll overide the getPlot method.
 This method should return a matplotlib figure.

-We also need specify the attributes of our inputs and outputs which we can do by overriding the App's inputs and outputs variables.
+We also need specify the attributes of our inputs and outputs which we can do by defining the App's inputs and outputs variables.

 ### inputs ###
 This is a list of input dictionaries.
 In our simple example above, there's only one input, of type "text".
 We give it a label and initial value with the keys "label" and "value".
-The value from this input will be used as an input parameter when generating the outputs (a plot in this case), so we need to also give it a variable_name.
-Finally, "action_id" is an optional variable that equals either an output_id from the list of outputs, or a control_id from the list of controls (we'll get to controls in the next example).
-When action_id is defined, a change in the input will result in an update to the referenced output, or a call to the functions connected to the referenced control.
+The value from this input will be used as an input parameter when generating the outputs (a plot in this case), so we need to also give it a variable_name that we can reference in the getPlot method. "action_id" is an optional variable that equals either an output_id from the list of outputs, or a control_id from the list of controls (we'll get to controls in the next example).
+When action_id is defined, a change in the input will result in either an update to the referenced output or a call to the functions connected to the referenced control.

 ### outputs ###
-output_types can be "plot", "image", "table", or "html".
+output_types can be "plot", "image", "table", "html", or "download".
 In addition to the output_type, we also need to provide a unique output_id.
 If this output is suppose to get updated on execution of one of the controls specified in the list of controls, we need to also specify the control_id of that controller.
-If we want this output to load on the page load, we can also set "on_page_load" to True (this is false by default).
+All outputs get generated on page load by default.
+If we want an output *not* to load on the page load, we can also set "on_page_load" to False.

 ### controls ###
 Controls are one mechanism by which a spyre app can update its outputs.
-A controls's control_id can be referenced by either an input or an output.
-When outputs reference the control_id, executing the control updates that output.
+The "control_id" can be referenced by either an input or an output.
+When an output references the control_id, executing the control updates that output.
 When an input references the controld_id (via the "action_id"), updating the input executes the control.
 The two control_types are "button" and "hidden". "button" will add a button to the left panel.
 No control is added to the left-panel for control_types "hidden". "hidden" controls are useful for linking a single input action to multiple outputs.

 ### generating a plot ###
 Let's get back to our getPlot method.
 Notice that it takes a single argument: params. params is a dictionary containing: